I remember the early years in Olympia, Washington, learning to sell annuities; it was tough.

-There was a time when it was considered you unprofessional if you sold insurance.
-Once I was at a party and asked my profession, when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
-Maybe they were right, maybe there was a time when that was more the truth than false.
+There was a time when it was considered unprofessional if you sold insurance.
+Once, I was at a party and asked my profession; when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
+Maybe they were right; maybe there was a time when that was more the truth than false.

-“The times they are a changing” were the words written by Bob Dylan when he pinned yet another masterpiece, the times have in deed changed.
-Now our products are not only mainstream but are the darling of many stockbrokers, they seem to love selling them to their clients, after all they are guaranteed.
+“The times they are a changing” were the words written by Bob Dylan when he pinned yet another masterpiece; the times have indeed changed.
+Now our products are mainstream and are the darling of many stockbrokers; they seem to love selling them to their clients; after all, they are guaranteed.

 Do you remember that world before the meltdown of 2008?
-No one ever dreamed that anything would ever happen to the stock market, and certainly not the mortgage market.
-Yikes!
+Of course, no one ever dreamed that anything would ever happen to the stock market, and certainly not the mortgage market.
+But, yikes!
 Look what has happened.

-2008 came and went and with it took trillions of dollars, important dollars which many people depended on for retirement, for education and for life.
-Where were the stockbrokers then, weren’t they selling guarantees with their bond offerings?
+2008 came and went and took trillions of dollars, important dollars that many people depended on for retirement, education, and life.
+So, where were the stockbrokers then?
+Weren’t they selling guarantees with their bond offerings?
 Weren’t they the ones who watched over people’s retirement accounts?

-Just like in 2008, one wonders who is really minding the store.
-Senator Warren from Massachusetts a is very vocal about how some segments of our financial world might cause risk and yet under her watch these 3 large massive giant banks could book almost $5 billion in profit.
+Just like in 2008, one wonders who is minding the store.
+Senator Warren from Massachusetts is very vocal about how some segments of our financial world might cause risk, yet these three large massive giant banks could book almost $5 billion in profit under her watch.
 Fees charged to checking account balances, money readily available to them for the taking.
-Senator warren, could you possibly be focused on the wrong financial segment?
+Senator Warren, could you possibly be focused on the wrong financial segment?

 How has this allowed to have happened?
 Where is the oversight?
-How can banks be allowed that level of revenue.
+How can banks be allowed at that level of revenue?
 Just think who they took the money from.
 Not the rich guys who keep balances well above zero.
-No, once again the banks have enriched themselves on the backs of those who can afford it the least, the working segment and retired of our country.
-The ones hoping the rent check wouldn’t be deposited before payday.
+No, once again, the banks have enriched themselves on the backs of those who can afford it the least, our country’s working segment and retired.
+The ones were hoping the rent check wouldn’t be deposited before payday.

-Think of the mortgage market and the way Wall Street marketed the mortgages of America, cut into tiny little pieces and resold over and over and over.
+Think of the mortgage market and how Wall Street marketed the mortgages of America, cut them into tiny little pieces, and resold them repeatedly.
 Sure, they were guaranteed but by whom?
-By a company that could not afford to pay the claim without a US Government intervention of $800 billion.
+A company that could not afford to pay the claim without a US Government intervention of $800 billion.
 What happens when the next crash comes?

 Stockbrokers will run and hide in new dark places and invent the next product, but what happens to annuities?